leozqin/etl-markup-toolkit/docs/actions.md

 `comment`: A way of passing un-executed data from the configuration into the ETL Process.
 Typically, this can be a string with more details about why the action works in a certain way, but `yaml`-compliant complex types are also supported.

 `diagnostic_mode`: This is a boolean value that instructs EMT to emit additional logging during the processing of this action.
-The values are that emitted during diagnotic mode can be controlled by the global configs.
+The values are that emitted during diagnostic mode can be controlled by the global configs.
 By default, this is `false`

 ```yaml
 - action: do_nothing